malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 We want to prove that we've produced a worthwhile hierarchical RL solution.

 The proposed architecture produces a representational hierarchy.
 But what about a temporal hierarchy?
 The time steps are still the same frequency at the lowest and highest levels of the architecture.
 But maybe the executive control layer copes anyway and produces the effect of a temporal hierarchy.
 An ideal world be if the executive policy just calculates the goal, based on past inputs, and holds that goal constant until it had been reached.
-In other words, that it feeds a conatant goal to the intermediate level.
+In other words, that it feeds a constant goal to the intermediate level.

 We wouldn't achieve much by trying to force that, but we can measure the extent to which it does or does not do that.
 Treat executive control's output vector as a euclidean space and measure distance to some fixed reference point.
 The value should be fairly consistent at the moment of achieving a goal, so take that as the reference point and compare the value at all other time steps to that reference.
 Do the same for all levels.
 If measuring across a sequence of goals, use that first reference point across all runs